observablehq/runtime/README.md

 [![CircleCI](https://circleci.com/gh/observablehq/runtime/tree/master.svg?style=svg&circle-token=765ad8079db8d24462864a9ed0ec5eab25404918)](https://circleci.com/gh/observablehq/runtime/tree/master)

-The [Observable runtime](https://observablehq.com/@observablehq/how-observable-runs) lets you run Observable notebooks, as true reactive programs, [in any JavaScript environment](https://observablehq.com/@observablehq/downloading-and-embedding-notebooks): on your website, integrated into your web application or interactive dashboard—to any distant shore the web platform reaches.
+The [Observable runtime](https://observablehq.com/@observablehq/how-observable-runs) lets you run Observable notebooks as true reactive programs [in any JavaScript environment](https://observablehq.com/@observablehq/downloading-and-embedding-notebooks): on your personal website, integrated into your web application or interactive dashboard.
+Take your notebook to any distant shore the web platform reaches.

 For example, to render the “hello” cell from the [“Hello World” notebook](https://observablehq.com/@tmcw/hello-world):